ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_20_API_LEDGER.md

 original_id: api_ledger
 ---

-Send a GET request to `/ledger/{user_id}` to get a list of transactions a user has done in a token economy.
+Send a GET request to `/ledger/{user_id}` to get a list of transactions a user has been either the sender or a recipient of tokens .

-Within OST KIT⍺ you can set up actions to define advanced payments to tokenize your application.
-And when your end-users perform these actions in your application tokens are transfered between two entities.
-To view all token transfers a user in your economy did `/ledger/{user_id}` API should be used.
+Within OST KIT⍺ you can set up actions to define advanced actions to tokenize your application.
+And when your end-users perform these actions in your application tokens are transferred between two entities.
+To view all transactions a user in your economy was involved in, `/ledger/{user_id}` API should be used.

 ### Input Parameters
 | Parameter           | Type   | Definition                                               |